rysolv/markdown_ssg/src/7-tips-for-junior-engineers.md

 # Stop calling yourself a Junior Engineer

+<p style="text-align:center; font-style: italic; font-size: larger">Seven tips for <span style="text-decoration: line-through">Junior</span> Engineers</p>

 &nbsp;

 It happened!
 After months of studying data structures and cramming LeetCode problems you land that first dev job!
-Only to discover that rather than reversing linked lists, you're reviewing pull requests and tracking tickets in Jira.
+Only to discover that rather than _reversing linked lists_, you're reviewing pull requests and tracking tickets in Jira.

 &nbsp;

-In fact, the only linked-list you're likely to see is `Git`, and you never covered rebasing or all the weird branching strategies your company may use.
+In fact, the only linked-list you're likely to see is `Git`, and you never covered _rebasing_ or all the weird branching strategies your company may use.

-It's a common culture shock when you pivot from `studying for a dev job` vs `working your first dev job`.
+It's a common culture shock when you pivot from **studying for a dev job** vs **working your first dev job**.
 And I constantly see developers reaching out for advice on navigating their first few months at a new job.

 Take a breather.
 Remember, working your first dev job is _WAY_ easier than getting one.
-As far as advice goes, I've compiled a list of 7 habits that really help a new developer get up to speed.
+But to help smooth the transition, I've compiled a list of 7 habits that really help a new developer get up to speed.

 ### 1. Practice Asynchronous Communication